snail007/gmc/docs/MANUAL.md

 In order to see the modified effect, which took a lot of time, in order to solve this problem, just need to execute `gmct run` in the project compile directory, the GMCT tool detects changes you make to the project, automatically recompiles and runs the project, you change the project file, and just refresh the browser.
 You can see the latest changes.

-Executing `gmct run` will generate a configuration file named `gmcrun.toml` in the current directory.
+Executing `gmct run` will generate a configuration file named `grun.toml` in the current directory.
 You can modify this file to customize `gmct run` `compile behavior.

 The default configuration is as follows: